-Machines operate efficiently when clean lubricants are used.
-Use clean storage containers to handle lubricants.
+All machines operate at top efficiency only when clean lubricants are used.
+Use clean storage containers to handle all lubricants.
 Store them in an area protected from dust, moisture, and other contamination.
 Store drums on their sides.
-Make sure containers are properly marked as to their contents.
-Dispose of all old, used containers and their contents
+Make sure all containers are properly marked as to their contents.
+Dispose of all old, used containers and their contents properly.